Satabdi Roy

-Satabdi Roy(born 5 October 1969) is an Indian actress, film director and politician.
-As an actress she is known for her work in Bengali cinema.
-She is the recipient of two BFJA Awards.
+Satabdi Roy (born 5 October 1969) is an Indian actress, film director, and politician.
+As an actress, she is known for her work in Bengali cinema.
+She is a recipient of two BFJA Awards.
 As an actress, she ruled the array of commercial Bengali cinema during the late 1980s and 1990s.
 As a director, she has been denounced critically for her use of superfluous themes.
-She is a Trinamool Congress Member of Parliament, Lok Sabha since 2009.
+She is a All India Trinamool Congress Member of Parliament, Lok Sabha since 2009.

 Roy made her film debut opposite Prosenjit Chatterjee in Tapan Sinha's much acclaimed Bengali film Atanka (1986), which won her the BFJA Awards for the Best Supporting Actress in 1987.
 She shot to stardom after she had been paired with Tapas Paul in films such as Amar Bandhan (1986), Guru Dakshina (1987), Antaranga (1988), Apan Amar Apan (1990) and Abishkar (1990) to name a few.
 Her major hits with Prosenjit Chatterjee include Alingan (1990), Shraddhanjali (1993), Lathi (1996), Sakhi Tumi Kar (1996), Chandragrahan (1997), Ranokhetro (1998), Sajani Aamar Sohag (2000) and Trishul (2000) to name few.
 She made her Bollywood debut in National Award winning director Jyoti Sarup's Naya Zaher (1991).
 She collaborated with Tapan Sinha for the second time in his Antardhan (1992).
 She was conferred with the BFJA Awards for the Best Supporting Actress for the second time in 2005, for her performance in Raja Sen's Debipaksha.
 During her heyday, she was often compared to her contemporaries, such as Debashree Roy and Rituparna Sengupta.
 She made her directorial debut with Abhinetri (2006), which was an unequivocal reflection of the life and career of Bengali matinee idol Suchitra Sen. The film turned out to be a commercial as well as critical failure.